By Lavonne Kroeker, PHEc

 In an effort to have a better sleep, some people take medications or supplements which Dr. Smith also addressed, advising caution and noting some skepticism about both of these approaches.
 His recommendations are to change our lifestyle or in more extreme cases to engage in some stress management or professional counselling to address the issues impacting sleep.

-As a professional home economist, Lavonne Kroeker has worked in a wide variety of settings – an adult learning centre, child welfare, private industry and since 2007, as a Rural Leadership Specialist with Mantioba Agriculture, Food and Rural Initiatives.
+As a professional home economist, Lavonne Kroeker has worked in a wide variety of settings – an adult learning centre, child welfare, private industry and government.
 Her job involves “creating leaders” in rural communities – whether its supporting volunteer 4-H leaders, chairing a Safety Day committee, developing programming for women in business or organizing training for farm women, there is never a dull day!
-Besides her day job, Lavonne enjoys volleyball, biking, creative pursuits and almost any outdoor activity!